 5. Bearish ABCD Pattern

-This pattern signals a strong potential reversal from an uptrend to a downtrend, providing a high-probability opportunity to initiate a Short (Sell) position at Point D.
+This pattern signals a potential reversal from an uptrend to a downtrend, providing a structured opportunity to initiate a Short (Sell) position at Point D.

-The setup is valid only if Point C retraces AB between 0.618 and 0.786.
-The Short entry is executed where the final leg CD converges with the 1.00 extension of AB (classic symmetry) and the 1.272 or 1.618 extension of BC.
+The setup is typically validated when Point C retraces AB between 0.618 and 0.786 (Classic), or within the broader 0.382 to 0.886 range (Wider Practice).
+The Short entry is considered where the final leg CD converges with the 1.00 extension of AB and the corresponding extension of BC.

 6. Example of ABCD Pattern on a Chart